threerings/tripleplay/README.md

 ===========

-Triple Play is a collection of game-related utility classes that can be used with the [PlayN](http://code.google.com/p/playn) library on all of its myriad platform targets.
+Triple Play is a collection of game-related utility classes that can be used with the [PlayN] library on all of its myriad platform targets.

 Building
 --------

-The library is built using [Ant](http://ant.apache.org/).
+The library is built using [SBT] or [Maven].

-Invoke `ant -p` to see documentation on the build targets.
+Invoke `xsbt publish-local` to build and install the library to your local Ivy repository (i.e. `~/.ivy2/local`).

+Invoke `mvn install` to build and install the library to your local Maven repository (i.e. `~/.m2/repository`).

 Artifacts
 ---------